 What might Targeted Support look like in practice?

-Imagine you’re approaching retirement and unsure whether to take cash, secure a guaranteed income, or keep your pension invested.
+Imagine you’re approaching retirement and unsure whether to take cash, secure a guaranteed income (an annuity), or keep your pension invested.
 Today, unless you pay for advice, you’re expected to navigate that decision alone.

 - Assess your situation alongside others like you